TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 - A post refers to a code snippet within a large file (line-numbers)
 - A post refers to multiple files (label)

-{% details "Example: Catching Reverse Shells" %}
+{% details "Example: Catching Reverse Shells (Labels and Command-Line)" %}
 This is really useful when presenting narratives for red teaming scenarios, where multiple machines are involved.
 Here are some simple notes on catching a reverse shell from a Windows machine.

 1. *Get our IP.*